helenawsu/blog/src/data/blog/music-proj0.md

 # Tension Progression

-There are many specific musical theory and heuristic on the structure of harmonic progression but little are frequency perspective.
-The motivation is no matter what genre or culture or scale, there has to be a rise and fall in tension.
-For example, there often is a increase in tension in the begining and a resolution to home at the end.
+There are many music theory rules and heuristics that describe the structure of harmonic progressions, but few examine them from a frequency-based perspective.
+The motivation behind this project is the observation that, regardless of genre, culture, or scale system, music tends to exhibit a rise and fall in tension.
+For example, harmonic progressions often build tension near the beginning and resolve back to a home or tonic chord toward the end.

 ## distance from home
-the progression of tension is not only in terms of dissonance within the chord, it is also percieved through distance from home key.
-For example, V is further away than I from home root note even though both chords are the same major chord.
+The progression of tension is not determined solely by the level of dissonance within individual chords; it is also perceived through a chord’s distance from the home key.
+For example, given a key, the V chord is felt to be further from the tonic than the I chord, even though both are major triads.

-To take this into account, tension of a chord in the context of harmonic progression is rqa of three notes plus the home note played together at same time, with an amplitude boost on the home note.
-This ensures chords closely related to the home note is rewarded and have higher rqa.
+To account for this effect, the tension of a chord within a harmonic progression is computed by evaluating the RQA of the chord’s three notes played simultaneously with the home note, with an amplitude boost applied to the home note.
+This approach rewards chords that are more closely related to the home key, resulting in higher RQA scores for harmonically stable chords.

 | Roman | Type | Notes | RQA(alone) | RQA(with home) | Norm RQA with home & bass |
 | :--- | :--- | :--- | :--- | :--- | :--- |